dell-research-harvard/effocr/README.md

 By default, English and Japanese language datasets are supported by EffOCR.
 Other languages are certainly compatible with the EffOCR framework, but it might require that you fork and modify this codebase as appropriate for your application of interest.

+## Logging

+By default, EffOCR supports logging with [Weights & Biases](https://wandb.ai/site).
+We encourage you therefore to set up a W&B account and initiate a `wandb login` command before starting out on the training process.

 ## Training

 ### Localizer